 When you are subjected to sexually related behaviour that you do not want, and a reasonable person would expect you to be offended, humiliated or intimidated.

 The types of discrimination and harassment listed above are against the law in the following situations:

-Racial vilification is also against the law.
-Vilification is any public act that could encourage hatred, serious contempt or severe ridicule towards Aboriginal and Torres Strait Islander people (or people of any other race).
+Racial vilification is a public act that could incite hatred, serious contempt or ridicule towards people of a particular race, including Aboriginal and Torres Strait Islander people.

 If you would like more information about your rights, you can:

 If you think that what has happened to you seems to be against the law, you can try talking to the person or organisation causing the problem.
 Tell them their behaviour may be against the law.
 Use whatever help you can - for example, the local or regional Aboriginal Land Council or the Aboriginal Legal Service may be able to help you.

 If you don’t want to talk to the person or organisation, or you talk to them but this doesn’t solve the problem, you can make a complaint to us.
 It won’t cost you any money to make a complaint, and you don’t need a lawyer.